imakshaysoni/LeetCode/README.md

 ## Repository Structure

-The repository is thoughtfully organized, with separate folders for each coding platform.
-Within each platform folder, you will find individual solutions to specific coding questions.
+you will find individual solutions to specific coding questions.
 These solutions are presented as well-structured and documented source code files.

 ## Purpose and Benefits